1. Introduction

 4.4.
 Review the API Documentation

 At this point, the API is available online to be reviewed by the product’s stakeholders.
-We know that the main advantage of API-First Development is the power to fail or succeed fast without wasting time in the development phase.
+We know that the main advantage of API-First Development is the power to fail or succeed quickly without wasting time in the development phase.
 Thus, ensure that everyone reviews and collaborates with the proposed API resources, response codes, data models, and the descriptions and responsibilities of the API before moving to the development phase.

 Once the team agrees on a design, they can work on the API in parallel.